todogroup/awesome-ospo/README.md

 ## Contributor License Agreements

 - [CLA Assistant](https://github.com/cla-assistant/cla-assistant) - Streamline your workflow and let CLA assistant handle the legal side of contributions to a repository for you.
 CLA assistant enables contributors to sign CLAs from within a pull request.
+- [DCOB](https://github.com/chef/dcob) - A bot for enforcing developer certificate of origin sign-offs for each commit in a PR

 ## GitHub Metrics and Dashboards